cryzed/toFeed/README.md

 Usage
 =====
-toFeed is designed to be run either locally on your own PC or on your own web server.
-Simply execute "main.py" and the toFeed service should start running on http://127.0.0.1:5000/ and expose the routes to your adapters from there.
+You can either run toFeed locally on your own PC or externally on a server.
+It is recommended to use [virtualenv] in either case.

+If you are planning on running toFeed locally, simply execute the main module and the toFeed service should start running on your localhost and expose the routes to your adapters from there.

-If you want to run toFeed on a web server, but don't own one, check out the awesome service [Heroku] where you can get one for free.
+Alternatively, if you are interested in setting up an external toFeed instance, I recommend using [Heroku], which allows you to do so at no cost at all.
+Simply follow their [Getting Started with Python on Heroku] guide from the [Declare process types with Procfile] section onwards.

 [Heroku]: http://heroku.com/
+[Getting Started with Python on Heroku]: https://devcenter.heroku.com/articles/getting-started-with-python
+[Declare process types with Procfile]: https://devcenter.heroku.com/articles/getting-started-with-python#declare-process-types-with-procfile

 Adapters